-How are aneurysms diagnosed?
+How are brain aneurysms diagnosed?

 - Computed tomography angiography (CTA)is a non-invasive test that uses injected contrast dye and CT scanning to identify abnormalities of the brain blood vessels.

-How are aneurysms treated?
+How are brain aneurysms treated?

 Following your diagnosis, you and your team of cerebrovascular specialists will discuss the options for treatment and management of your aneurysm.
-We will customize a treatment plan based on your age, overall health, size, location and shape of the aneurysm.
-As part of a large academic medical center, the UCLA cerebrovascular team has a long history of technological development and testing innovative devices in clinical trials.
-Patients will be evaluated for newer treatments and clinical trials as appropriate.
-Treatment options include:
+We will fully customize a treatment plan based on your age, overall health, size, location and shape of the aneurysm.
+Often, there is more than one way to treat a brain aneurysm.
+These options will be discussed with you in detail so that you understand all the relevant options and so that we can determine the best option specifically for you.

-- Minimally invasive endovascular surgery: Endovascular surgery techniques are performed using a catheter inserted through an artery in the groin (or sometimes the arm) to the brain where the aneurysm is located.
-This avoids making open incisions in the head and speeds recovery.
-Endovascular techniques used to treat aneurysms include:
+- Endovascular surgery: Endovascular surgery techniques are performed using a catheter(s) inserted through an artery in the groin or the wrist/arm.
+The catheters are navigated to the blood vessels of the brain, where the aneurysm is then treated through these catheters.
+This avoids open surgery on the brain, and speeds recovery.
+Endovascular techniques used to treat aneurysms are numerous and include:

 - Parent vessel occlusion: This technique, in which surgeons block the vessel feeding blood to the aneurysm, is more rarely used as a method for stopping blood flow into the aneurysm.